jackyjngwn/SingularityWorkshop/index.md

 <img src="images/jetstream2.png">

-Select the “STAR Container Workshop” project and click “New” to launch a new instance for yourself.
+Select the “STAR Container Workshop” project (or create a new project called "STAR Container Workshop") and click “New” to launch a new instance for yourself.
 It will first ask you which image you want to start from.
-Today, we’ll be starting from “”.
+Today, we’ll be starting from “Ubuntu 16.04 Devel and Docker”.
 To find it you can just search “ubuntu docker” and it should be the first hit.

 <img src="images/jetstream3.png">

 Then you need to specify the resources to allocate towards your instance.
+Choose an m1.small instance on the Jetstream - TACC provider.

 ***Please be sure to prefix your instance name with your username***